Foods that are Bad for Gallbladder – Overview

 Factors that may increase your risk of gallstones fall into one of two categories: non-modifiable or modifiable.

-According to the Mayo clinic, non-modifiable factors include female sex, age > 40, diabetes, being native American, Hispanic or Mexican, family history of gallstones.
+According to the Mayo Clinic, non-modifiable factors include female sex, age > 40, diabetes, native American, Hispanic or Mexican, and family history of gallstones.

 Among modifiable risk factors are pregnancy, being overweight, losing weight fast, a sedentary lifestyle, a diet rich in cholesterol and fat, low-fiber diet.

-By reducing the modifiable risk factors you can avoid the formation of gallstones and the health hazards associated with it.
+By reducing the modifiable risk factors, you can avoid the formation of gallstones and the associated health hazards.

-As you can see the majority of these risk factors are directly connected to our nutrition.
+As you can see, most of these risk factors are directly connected to our nutrition.
 We have already made the list of gallbladder-healthy foods.

 Now let’s discuss products that people with gallbladder problems should avoid.